So, You Want To Be A Consultant

 You're in a bookstore on a Saturday morning.
 You've had a successful career in corporate America — decades of hard-won expertise, a network of contacts, and a track record that speaks for itself.
 But now you're thinking about what comes next.

-Robert Nellson wrote this book because the question kept coming up.
+Robert Nellson wrote the original edition because the question kept coming up.
 Friends, colleagues, former executives — they all wanted to know the same thing: How do you actually do this?
 How do you take a career's worth of knowledge and turn it into an independent practice?

 This isn't a motivational book.
 It's a practical, chapter-by-chapter guide to every decision you'll face — from whether consulting is right for you, to pricing your services, to knowing when it's time to close the shop.
-Written by someone who built a consulting practice from scratch after a career spanning Booz Allen & Hamilton, Fleet Financial Group, and Barnett Banks.
+Grounded in real experience spanning Booz Allen & Hamilton, Fleet Financial Group, Barnett Banks, and modern enterprise technology consulting.

 244 pages.
 30 chapters.
 5 parts.
 Everything you need, nothing you don't.